-Al and Omayra sit down with LEX The Lexicon Artist to discuss her unique brand of 'weird smart rap'!
+Learn more about LEX The Lexicon Artist and her brand of ‘weird smart rap’ below!

 AltWire [Omayra]: So what can you tell me about yourself that you want your future fans to know?

 Lex the Lexicon Artist: I’m LEX The Lexicon Artist.
 I write weird smart rap.
 I’m from Taipei, Taiwan, and currently live in Oakland, California.
 I started this project to share my unique perspective on the world as a third-culture in-betweener navigating multiple cultural and social intersections in the US.
 It’s since become my primary vehicle of writing odd, funny, relatable stories of my life through song.